kimberly-0/bike-rental-application/README.md

 # Bike rental application

-This project is a program to manage bicycles rentals.
+This project is a program to manage bicycle rentals.
 It enables the creation of road bikes and electric bikes, adding new bikes to the company's collection, renting out bikes, and terminating rental contracts.
 The program also keeps track of customer records and which customer has rented which bike with a maximum of 1 per customer [^1].
 All customers can rent road bikes, but only 'Gold Class' customers that are at least 21 years old can rent electric bikes.

 The program was created as part of the *Software Development Advanced Techniques* module of the MSc Computer Science course at Newcastle University in February 2021 but has been revised and updated in October 2022.